awslabs/mlspace/frontend/docs/admin-guide/bff-authentication.md

 ### Pre-Migration Checklist

-Before migrating to BFF authentication, ensure you have:
+Before migrating to the enhanced authentication system, ensure you have:

 - [ ] Backup of current `lib/constants.ts` and `lib/config.json`
 - [ ] OIDC client secret (if using confidential client flow)